SiMRX -- A Simulation toolbox for MRX: Features and Modules

 \subsection{Simulation}

 The simulation module is the core element of the toolbox.
 All necessary files can be found in the folder \mypath{./simulation}.
 The main script is provided by the file \texttt{createSystemMatrix.m}.
 It processes a given MRX setup and configuration into a linear operator, namely a matrix \texttt{A}.
 A valid \texttt{setup} file is required, that provides information about dimension, region of interest, coil position/orientation and sensor position/orientation.
-Furthermore voxel/pixel resolution, lists of active coils and sensors as well as coil current patterns are provided by a \texttt{config} file.
-See section \ref{sss:scvalid} for tools to validate the setup and config pair.
-Then \texttt{createSystemMatrix.m} internally calls the functions \texttt{createSystemMatrixRaw.m} and subsequently \texttt{applyCurrentPattern.m}.
-The internal processes, variables and function arguments are illustrated in Figure \ref{im:systemmatrix}.
+Furthermore lists of active coils and sensors as well as coil current and measurement patterns are provided by a \texttt{config} file.
+For the simulation step we require to provide the desired voxel/pixel resolution.
+See \cref{sss:scvalid} for tools to validate the setup and config pair.
+By default the function \texttt{createSystemMatrix.m} internally calls \texttt{createSystemMatrixByPattern.m}.
+Alternatively \texttt{createSystemMatrix.m} can be requested to call the function \texttt{createSystemMatrixByCoil.m} instead.
+Both processes create the same system matrix, however it is performed in different ways: The function \texttt{createSystemMatrixByPattern.m} derives the system matrix one pattern after another.
+It combines the active coils magnetic fields with the contemporary coil current on the fly and derives the resulting dipole fields for the final system matrix.
+On the other hand \texttt{createSystemMatrixByCoil.m} derives a base magnetic field with a unitary coil current for each coil individually.
+Then for each of these fields the resulting dipole fields are calculated and stored as a \emph{raw measurement}.
+Due to linearity of the system, the final system matrix can be derived as linear combination of these raw measurements.
+These processes are illustrated in \cref{im:systemmatrixPattern} and \cref{im:systemmatrixCoil}.

+The internal structure of the \texttt{createSystemMatrixByPattern.m} routine is shown in \cref{im:systemmatrixPattern}.
+First a valid \texttt{voxelGrid} is created using \texttt{createVoxelGrid.m}.
+Then for each pattern we derive the currently active coils with a activation current according to \texttt{config.currentPattern}.
+The compiled list of coils is used in \texttt{createExcitationFields.m} to calculate the resulting magnetic field for this current pattern.
+Internally the choice of the used mathematical model depends on the existence of \texttt{coils.Segments} (see \cref{ss:coilDiscretization}).
+Finally \texttt{createRelaxationFields.m} translates the derived field on the voxel grid into the magnetic dipole response.
+However the evaluation of the magnetic response is only performed on the list of active sensors in respect to \texttt{config.measurementPattern}.
+A composition of all patterns lead to the fill system matrix $A$.